sap-tutorials/btp-dev-guidance/tutorials/introduction/introduction.md

 ### Benefit from a sample application

 There is a sample application called Incident Management that you can test and play with.

-- Go through the following tutorials based on the Incident Management application step by step and explore the source code and the configuration tasks.
+Go through the following tutorials based on the Incident Management application step by step and explore the source code and the configuration tasks.

-- Go to the Incident Management application GitHub repository directly and deploy the application without going through the application development steps.
-See [Incident Management](https://github.com/cap-js/incidents-app/tree/beginner-tutorials).

 ### SAP Cloud Application Programming Model (CAP)